Solar Impulse- Flying Green In The 21st Century

-The statement may appear just as good copy writing, but looking back at Dr Hepperle’s paper, some triumph for technology this Solar Impulse is.
+The statement may appear just as good copy writing, but looking back at Dr Hepperle’s paper, it is apparent that some triumph for electric transportation technology this Solar Impulse is.
 Key to the configurations for “The Green 24 Hour Aircraft “ lies in noise reduction.
 Less noise (-10….-20dB) form the engine and airframe both during take off and landing translates to greater 24 hour use.

 Reading on the press release, the creators of the Solar Impulse offer:

-Key in the above statement are the leading lines which talk of a generous wing span, light weight and extremely slow speed all key ingredients in configurations of “The Green 24 Hour Aircraft”.
-As far as light weight goes, thanks to advances in synthetic material engineering , carbon fiber the super material of the 21st Century has been a godsend (for lack of a better word).
+Electric transportation design enthusiasts must have picked the leading lines in this statement which talk of a generous wing span, light weight and extremely slow speed as key ingredients in configurations of “The Green 24 Hour Aircraft”.
+As far as light weight goes, thanks to advances in synthetic material engineering , carbon fiber – the super material of the 21st Century- has been a godsend (for lack of a better word).

-Airbus American rival Boeing fronts the delay plagued Dream-liner 787 as it’s answer to the environmentally friendly A380 largely on account of its carbon fiber casing.
+The role of material engineering in delivering green technology transport solutions for the 21st century is fleshed out in Airbus American rival Boeing .
+Boeing fronts the delay plagued Dream-liner 787 as it’s answer to the environmentally friendly A380 largely on account of its carbon fiber casing.
 For Solar Impulse, carbon fiber means that the prototype weighs just as much as an average family car- a paltry 1600kgs.